xixasdev/tinyspace/README.md

 **New in this version (v3 - snapshot serialization):**
 - Data snapshots and background saves
+- Separated single-file example into multiple files

 **Details:**
 - Runs for 10 seconds.
 - Takes a snapshot of live game data.
-- Serializes live game data to `tiny-space_01-live.txt` (on main thread).
+- Serializes live game data to `tinyspace_01-live.txt` (on main thread).
-- Spawns a background thread that waits 5 seconds then serializes snapshot to `tiny-space_02-snap.txt` (while main thread continues)
+- Spawns a background thread that waits 5 seconds then serializes snapshot to `tinyspace_02-snap.txt` (while main thread continues)
 - Continues simulation for 10 seconds.
-- Serializes live game data to `tiny-space_03-live.txt` (on main thread).
+- Serializes live game data to `tinyspace_03-live.txt` (on main thread).
-- Spawns a background thread that waits 5 seconds then serializes (original) snapshot to `tiny-space_04-snap.txt` (while main thread continues)
+- Spawns a background thread that waits 5 seconds then serializes (original) snapshot to `tinyspace_04-snap.txt` (while main thread continues)
 - Exits.

 ## Implementation